awaregroup/powerbi-vcs/readme.md

 Firstly, git hooks aren't shared between repos.
 Not a major, just saying.

 Secondly, I don't know how things would behave in all situations.
 E.g. if you add the `*.pbit` and a hook runs to convert it to the VCS format.
 What then happens if you want to make a change to it?
 Anyway, if someone knows better, let me know (or submit a PR).

+### Tests

+- check that configargparse and use of config files behaves as expected